stanescuV/code-review-bot/README.md

 # Code Review Bot

 A GitHub webhook bot that automatically reviews pull requests using OpenAI.
-If a critical issue is detected (security vulnerability, severe bug, data loss risk), it sends an alert email to a configured recipient.
+If a critical issue is detected (security vulnerability, severe bug, data loss risk), it sends an alert email via [Resend](https://resend.com).

 ---